4 Chapter 4 – Preliminary Orbit Determination

 EARTH’S OBLATENESS

-We could simply use a spherical earth model, but in order to be more accurate we will need to consider a non-spherical earth.
-The first Vanguard satellite showed the earth to be slightly pear-shaped – this is an effect we will consider in more detail later.
+We could simply use a spherical Earth model, but in order to be more accurate we will need to consider a non-spherical Earth.
+The first Vanguard satellite revealed that Earth is slightly pear-shaped—an effect we will explore further later.
 However, a reference ellipsoid is a good approximation to “mean sea level” (Bate)

-The earth can be modeled fairly accurately as a type of ellipsoid, or a stretched sphere.
-In the figure below, two types of ellipsoids are shown (Math).
+The Earth can be modeled fairly accurately as a type of ellipsoid, or a stretched sphere.
+In Figure 8 below, two types of ellipsoids are shown (Math).

 The image illustrates two types of ellipsoids, which are 3D geometric figures with elliptical shapes.
 An ellipsoid is akin to a stretched sphere, and any plane cutting through it forms an ellipse.
 In the figure, the ellipsoid on the left represents an oblate spheroid, characterized by a flattened shape, while the one on the right is a prolate spheroid, exhibiting an elongated form.
 Examples of ellipsoids in real life include an egg or a blimp.
 The Earth itself can be accurately modeled as a type of ellipsoid, reflecting its slightly flattened shape at the poles (oblate spheroid).